foscomputerservices/fosrest/README.md

 ## License

-FOSFoundation is available under the MIT license.
+fosrest is available under the MIT license.
 See the LICENSE file for more info.